whoodes/whoodes.github.io/_posts/2019-08-12-project-gsoc-zulip.markdown

   as well as building up a foundation of consistently referencing documentation when looking for standard approaches to issues.

+* <a href="https://github.com/zulip/zulip/pull/13020" target="_blank">Improve testing of SlowQueryWorker</a>:
+During a code review pertaining to some typing fixes, a regression was caught that could have been picked up instantly by the improvements that I made to this test case.
+Before, the slow query events were being mocked.
+Instead, we now generate the slow query events via the actual code path.
+Eliminating the possibility for any similar future regressions.
+However, we were seeing discrepancies when testing for database query time, so I sent <a href="https://github.com/zulip/zulip/commit/92dd5e2c4f4b0337a58228444e311e07b2824baf" target="_blank">this</a>
+patch in to address that.

 ### Export feature for the webapp

  This project has been on-going since April 2019.
 It was an awesome feeling to see this pull request closed,